muhammadsahil5030/DCH_Digitization/README.md

 # DCH_Digitization
-To run the digitization of the Drift chamber first we need:
+To run the digitization of the Drift chamber, first we need:
 ### 1. EDM4hep
 ### 2. FCCDetector
 ### 3. k4RecTracker